As California’s water challenges mount, Metropolitan Water District recognizes that it will take unprecedented solutions to drive us forward.

 Metropolitan has helped make innovative conservation technology mainstream in Southern Californian homes, offering rebates for everything from high-efficiency toilets to water-saving irrigation systems.

 Do you have a solution to a specific challenge faced by Metropolitan?
 We receive a lot of proposals on inventive technologies to conserve water or develop alternative water supplies, and while those are always welcome, we have some specific needs and challenges.
-You might have a solution.
+Share your solution through the Technology Feedback Forum Program.

 Metropolitan works with dozens of partners who help us fulfill our goal of finding innovative ways to provide water supply reliability.
 Among our strategic partnerships: The Los Angeles Cleantech Incubator (LACI), Sustain OC, Imagine H2O, American Water Works Association, Cleantech San Diego, OCTANE, The Water and Energy Technology Center and many more.